On the non-existence of elements of Kervaire invariant one: The category of equivariant orthogonal spectra

 \subsubsection{Equivariant spaces}

-Let $\spaces$ be the category of pointed, compactly generated weak Hausdorff spaces.
+Let $\spaces$ be the category of pointed, compactly generated weak Hausdorff spaces (in the sense of \cite{MR0251719}).
 The category $\spaces$ is symmetric monoidal under the smash product, with unit $S^{0}$.
 A {\em topological} category is a category enriched over $(\spaces, \wedge, S^{0})$.

+\begin{rem} Working with compactly generated {\em weak Hausdorff spaces} has many benefits, but it does create some technical issue.
+Colimits are computed by forming the colimit in topological spaces, replacing the topology by the compactly generated topology, and then forming the universal quotient which is weak Hausdorff.
+This last step can alter the underlying point set.
+It does not, however, in the case of pushouts along closed inclusion.
+More precisely, given a pushout diagram

+of topological spaces in which $A\to X$ is a closed inclusion, if $A$, $X$, and $B$ are compactly generated and weak Hausdorff then so is $Y$.
+This follows from~\cite[Proposition~2.5]{MR0251719} and the remark about adjunction spaces immediately preceding its statement.
+Among other things this means that the smash product of two compactly generated weak Hausdorff spaces can be computed as the smash product of the underlying compactly generated spaces. \end{rem}

 Now suppose that $G$ is a group.
-Let $\gspaces G=(\ugspaces G, \wedge, S^{0})$ be the topological symmetric monoidal category of spaces with a left $G$-action and spaces of equivariant maps.
-The category $\gspaces G$ is closed, with internal mapping spaces $\gspaces G(X,Y)=Y^{X}$ given by the space of non-equivariant maps, with the conjugation action of $G$.
+Let $(\ugspaces G, \wedge, S^{0})$ be the topological symmetric monoidal category of pointed spaces with a left $G$-action and spaces of equivariant maps.
+With this structure $\ugspaces{G}$ is a closed symmetric monoidal category, with internal mapping spaces $\gspaces G(X,Y)=Y^{X}$ given by the space of non-equivariant maps, with the conjugation action of $G$.

 A word about notation.
 The expression ``category of $G$-spaces'' can reasonably refer to three objects, depending on what is meant by a map.
 It can be an ordinary category, a category enriched over topological spaces, or a category in which the hom objects are the $G$-spaces of non-equivariant maps.
-As indicated above (and following the conventions of enriched categories) we will use $\gspaces{G}$ to denote the category enriched over $G$-spaces, with $\gspaces G(X,Y)$ denoting the $G$-space of non-equivariant maps, and $\ugspaces{G}$ for the {\em topological} category of $G$-spaces, and spaces of equivariant maps.
-Rather than $\ugspaces{G}(X,Y)$ we will use $\gspaces{G}(X,Y)^{G}$ for the space of equivariant maps.
+As indicated above we will use $\gspaces{G}$ to denote the category enriched over $G$-spaces, with $\gspaces G(X,Y)$ denoting the $G$-space of non-equivariant maps, and $\ugspaces{G}$ for the {\em topological} category of $G$-spaces, and spaces of equivariant maps.

 We will be making use of categories enriched over $\ugspaces{G}$.
 As in~\cite{MR1922205}, we will refer to them as {\em topological $G$-categories} (or just {\em $G$-categories} for short).
 Let $\gcat G$ denote the collection of topological $G$-categories, and write $\gcat G(\cat C, \cat D)$ for the enriched category of functors and left $G$-spaces of natural transformations.
 The symbol $\gcat G(\cat C,\cat D)^{G}$ will denote the topological category of functors and spaces of equivariant natural transformations.